Tonsillectomy or Tonsil Removal Surgery

 - Continued relief from airway obstruction

-- Decreased frequency of ear, nose and throat illnesses
+- Improved sleep quality or decrease in ear, nose and throat illnesses

 - Tonsillectomy in adults shows relief within 7 to 10 days after surgery